“You know that’s not gonna happen for a really long time…”

 Without even realizing, I am building my wall higher…too scared to let anybody in.
 Why?
 Because I don’t know how the hell am I gonna trust again!
 That’s why…and it’s sad to be robbed like this from your ability to trust, to have faith that not everyone is going to end up like your ex.

 Last year I read that trust is like a delicate vase – an expensive China if you will.
-Once it is broken, you can glue them back together but the traces…the thin lines that shows it was once broken would still be there.
+Once it is broken, you can glue them back together but the traces…the thin lines that show it was once broken would still be there.

 Is that true?